mcmxvii-7/Basic-Archive/README.md

 ## Format
 ```
-All data is written in litte-endian format.
+All data is written in litte-endian byte order.

 BAR file structure:
 [Header]